Fata Morgana Diaries #1 - Doors 1 to 3

 The Maid makes it clear from the start that this tale won’t have a happy ending, and that innocence will be lost.
 All I could ever ask for!
 I got suspicious about Nellie liking Mell from that first scene and yeah… it turned out as well as it could have.

 CG of Nellie jumping on Mell, from door 1.
-Mell's dialogue: "Mmph!"
-They look so happy but… this is going to be a tragedy from the start, isn’t it?
+Mell's dialogue: They look so happy but… this is going to be a tragedy from the start, isn’t it?

 Mell is a nice protagonist.
 A bit of an oblivious, somewhat self-centered young aristocrat, who still mostly means well, but doesn’t necessarily get it, but that’s part of his charm!
 It was fun to follow his downfall.